 Are you concerned about the power consumption of your gaming PC?
 Well, you should because gaming PCs, on average, take a lot more power than other electrical appliances in your home.

 A gaming PC in your home uses 200-550W on average.
 The stated requirement applies to a mid-range gaming PC.
 300–550-Watt usage translates to a yearly consumption of 1400KWh, which is a lot.
 This figure is higher than most of the other mainstream household appliances and even 6 times more than a typical laptop.

-That being said, the power consumption varies heavily due to the difference in specification of gaming PCs.
-The consumer’s usage frequency and the tasks performed on the PC also have a great impact on the power requirement of the PC.
+That being said, the power consumption varies heavily due to the difference in specifications of gaming PCs.
+The consumer’s usage frequency and the tasks performed on the PC also greatly impact the PC’s power requirement.

 Therefore, there is a high chance that the power consumption of your gaming PC may not be the same as others.
 Hence, it is important to find a personalized power consumption figure for your gaming PC for accurate measurements.

 How To Calculate the Power Used by a Gaming PC?

 You can measure the power usage of a gaming PC in two ways.

 - Connecting a power meter to the PC socket